Rickycg21/MARP.Guide.Chatbot.Y3/README.md

 ### Changes since Sprint 1

+- The Retrieval Service now consumes ChunksIndexed events from the Indexing Service.
-Monitoring service now consumes all events instead of just RetrievalCompleted and AnswerGenerated.
+- The Monitoring service now consumes all events instead of just RetrievalCompleted and AnswerGenerated.

 ---